mc-hw/0001-555-latches/README.md

 <img src="images/photorelation/55_mk2_soldermask_application.jpg" alt="Mark 2 solder mask application" style="width:300px;"/>

-The F.Mask layer with 'No drill mark' option was used as a stencil. **For the future: Place printed side of the stencil up.
+The F.Mask layer with 'No drill mark' option was used as a stencil. **For the future: Place printed side of the stencil up, multiple layers.
 2 hours could be too long (mask was hard even under the stencil).
 Use matt film.**

 <img src="images/photorelation/56_mk2_soldermask_application.jpg" alt="Mark 2 solder mask application" style="width:300px;"/>